lucasbenevinuto/sales-ai-agent-langgraph/README.md

 - **LangGraph:** Enables the creation of sophisticated, stateful agent workflows.
 - **SQLite:** A lightweight database for managing product data and orders.
 - **Streamlit:** Facilitates the development of interactive web applications for the agent interface.
-- **Gemini Flash 2.0:** A fast and efficient large language model from Google for natural language understanding.
+- **OpenAI GPT-4o:** A powerful large language model for natural language understanding and generation.

 ---